jfrog/kubexray/README.md

 <a name="License"/>

 ## License
-This client is available under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+This tool is available under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).

 (c) All rights reserved JFrog